-A short description of each exam, including amount of time you have to complete will be in your weekly module in Blackboard Learn.
+A short description of each exam, including amount of time you have to complete it, will be in your weekly module in Blackboard Learn.
 All tests/quizzes must be completed by midnight on the due date.
-See the weekly modules in Blackboard Learn for specific dates.
+See the Calendar tab in Blackboard Learn for specific dates.